airhiamarvis19-commits/Warehouse-Worship-Event-Management/01-event-research/02-project-brief/03-work-breakdown-structure/04-projec05-budget/06-stakeholder-management/07-risk-management/08-event-operations/09-marketing/marketing-plan.md

 ## 1. Purpose

-This marketing and communications plan provides an illustrative framework for promoting a large-scale worship event, communicating key information to attendees and supporting engagement before, during and after the event.
+This marketing and communications plan demonstrates how a large-scale event could be promoted, communicated and managed across the project lifecycle.

+The plan considers audience awareness, engagement, ticket conversion, pre-event communication, event-day information and post-event engagement.

-The plan is a proposed project-management model created for this portfolio case study.
-It does not claim to represent Warehouse Worship's actual marketing strategy or campaign budget.
+This is an **illustrative project-management framework** created for portfolio purposes.
+It does not claim to reproduce Warehouse Worship's actual internal marketing strategy.

 ---